 Moore Ruble Yudell have a way with US embassies.

-There’s a lot of reflecting going on but we’re being misled.
+Architecture is said to always love a reflection.
+Here, there’s a lot of reflecting going on but we’re being misled.
 Moats around Mediaeval castles were not trying to look beautiful.

 This is the new US Embassy in London, designed by Kieran Timberlake Architects.